elisekain/cross_stitch/README.md

 $ touch views/index.hbs
 ```

-Let's get application running.
+Let's get the application running.
 We need to:
 - Require Express.
 - Create an instance of Express and save it to a variable.
 - Set the view engine to use handlebars (hbs).